jkiernan12/burrito-builder-ui/README.md

 Be sure to setup the [backend repo for Burrito Builder](https://github.com/turingschool-examples/burrito-builder-api) to be able to retrieve and save burrito orders.

-## Iterations (new)
+## Iterations

 ### Iteration 1

-Right now the app has a bug somewhere in it.
-Run the dev server and fix whatever bug is causing the app to crash.
+Right now the app has serveral bugs in it.
+Run the dev server and fix whatever bugs are causing the app to crash.

 ### Iteration 2